russl8/traffic-sign-identifier/README.md

 **Future Plans**

 - Find a way to get to the same accuracy or higher, using less epochs.
-- There seems to be a little overfitting present as the accuracy of the testing data < training data, so find a way to reduce that
+- There seems to be a little overfitting present as the accuracy of the testing data < training data, so find a way to reduce that.